This post was originally written on 10-14-2013

 * Our local Down syndrome chapter, Down Syndrome Indiana, based out of Indianapolis

-* Our very local Down Syndrome Support/Play group here in the Wabash Valley; The Wabash Valley S.T.A.R.S.
+* Our community Down Syndrome Support/Play group here in the Wabash Valley; The Wabash Valley S.T.A.R.S.
 (Also on Facebook)

 * Family Voices Indiana (Also on Facebook) - which is a family-led organization that provides information, education, training, outreach, and peer support to families of children and youth with special health care needs and the professionals who serve them.
 I believe that everyone, or almost everyone, at Family Voices has a child(ren) with special needs and can better understand where parents are coming from.